-- In partnership with the Wisconsin Housing and Economic Development Authority, Chamber forms the Wisconsin Innovation Network (WIN) to expand Wisconsin Venture Fair and High Technology Consortium efforts statewide.
+- In partnership with the Wisconsin Housing and Economic Development Authority, the Chamber forms the Wisconsin Innovation Network (WIN) to expand Wisconsin Venture Fair and High Technology Consortium efforts statewide.

 - Metropolitan Neighborhood Business Council of the Chamber forms, with local neighborhood associations.